vdjonsson/abopt/README.md

 > `"chain": column of indicating chain for each amino acid in the sequence`

 ### constrain
-`antibody_pipeline constrain` constrains the features of an estimator.
+`abopt constrain` constrains the features of an estimator.
 The arguments for the estimator command are: constrain(estimator_file, antibody, cutoff , chain, top):

 > `input: filename str of path and filename of estimator`